 This externship offers students the opportunity to work for the Hofstra Law Pro Se Legal Assistance Program, located in the federal courthouse in Central Islip for the U.S. District Court for the Eastern District of New York.
 Students assist in providing limited scope legal assistance to non-incarcerated self-represented litigants by helping them navigate the court system.
 Students assist pro se litigants on a wide range of federal litigation matters including interpreting and explaining federal rules and procedures, counseling them about their claims, and helping them complete forms, pleadings, motions, and discovery requests and responses.
 Students also participate in interviewing litigants to gather information and to assess potential legal issues and claims.
 There are also opportunities for students to help generate reference and resource guides and other educational materials for self-represented litigants.
 Students are expected to be on-site in the Program's office at the Central Islip federal courthouse at least once a week and work a minimum of 12 hours / week, and to perform off-site research and drafting.
-Additionally, students are expected to attend a weekly seminar, either the Civil Externship Seminar (1 credit) or the Advanced Externship Seminar (2 credits) and must participate in a mandatory orientation and training session before the beginning of the externship.
+Additionally, students are expected to attend a weekly seminar, Legal Skills to Assist Unrepresented Federal Litigants (2 credits) and must participate in a mandatory orientation and training session before the beginning of the externship.
 Students must also attend weekly supervisory meetings at the law school.
-Students will receive two Pass/Fail credits for the hours at their externship and one or two credits (letter grade) for the work in either the Civil or Advanced Externship Seminar.
+Students will receive two Pass/Fail credits for the hours at their externship and two credits (letter grade) for the work in the Legal Skills to Assist Unrepresented Federal Litigants Seminar.
 Please contact KaFei.
 Wong@hofstra.edu for more information and an application.